Evergreen Seedling Gro-Plugs® 50 Cell Trays

 We have the best evergreen seedling plug available to the nursery industry.
 Our seedling plugs have healthy vigorous tops and root systems.
 Our growing trays are 2″ wide by 3” deep per cell and have deep inward ridges to send roots down to the large drainage hole.
 The roots are air pruned which stimulate root growth in the plug.
 Root systems are fibrous, non-circling with horizontal root branching.
 Plants suffer little or no transplant shock.
-Plugs are great for promotions of any type, Arbor Day, weddings and funerals.
-We have made many brides extremely happy by giving a living piece of their day to their family and friends to take home.
+Plugs are great for promotions of any type, Arbor Day, Earth Day, grand openings, Mother’s/Father’s Day, etc.

 Time waits for no one…but these little liners will wait for you!